Student Field Experience

 - All school systems require students who have requested placement to complete fingerprinting and a criminal background check through their human resources office (not George Mason University) prior to being eligible for field experience placement.

-- Each school division has its own background process and requirements for placement, so follow the instructions you receive from the Clinical Practice Coordinator carefully.
+- Each school division has its own background process and requirements for placement, so follow the instructions you receive from the Clinical Practice Specialist carefully.

 - School divisions do not share placement information or background check results.
 If you are placed in two different school divisions, you must complete the placement requirements for each division before beginning your hours.